The important information for employees can be located on our web site at http://www.StaffingSolutionsEnterprises.com

 For safety and privacy reasons, employees are prohibited from soliciting for any outside activity or organization during work time unless the solicitation is approved by SSE and is in accordance with the requirements and restrictions of this policy.
 SSE defines solicitation as including verbal or written communication, raffle tickets, for-sale merchandise, e-mail distributions, circulars, handbills, or other kinds of literature.

 SSE is committed to complying with the requirements and standards of the Health Insurance Portability and Availability Act of 1996 (“HIPAA”).
 A Privacy Officer has been established to develop, implement, maintain and provide oversight of our HIPAA compliance program.
-In addition policies and procedures have been updated to comply with HIPAA.
-Should you have any questions regarding SSE’s HIPAA compliance efforts please contact our Privacy Officer via e-mail at email@example.com.
+In addition, policies and procedures have been updated to comply with HIPAA.
+Should you have any questions regarding SSE’s HIPAA compliance efforts please contact the Controller via e-mail at firstname.lastname@example.org.

 SSE is committed to complying with the requirements and standards of the Uniformed Services Employment and Reemployment Rights Act of 1994 (USERRA).
 Should you have any questions regarding SSE’s USERRA compliance efforts please contact the Controller via e-mail at email@example.com